KMD Studley | Commercial Real Estate Advisors

-Our teams advise U.S. and international clients on high value-added office and industrial leases; on the assemblage, acquisition and disposition of valuable development tracts and improved properties and, on the arrangement and financing of integrated build-to-suit projects.
+Our teams advise U.S. and international clients on high value-added office and industrial leases, on the assemblage, acquisition and disposition of valuable development tracts and improved properties and, on the arrangement and financing of integrated build-to-suit and design-build projects.

 Our practice focuses on these specialized services: